achowdh2/Machine-Learning-Algorithms/README.md

-This file began as a Jupyter Notebook script written for Python.
+These files began as a Jupyter Notebook script written for Python.
 It was subsequently exported to LaTeX (.tex format), refined within that environment, and finally converted into PDF to provide a better visual presentation.